 Entrylists and results

 First course (women)

 Each team must comprise at least 3 female runners.
 For the team of 5 runners, two female runners are required.
 It is the team’s responsibility to assign male and female runners to the individual stages.
 Only the first stage has to be run exclusively by women.
-SOLA Basel, therefore, starts with female runners.
+SOLA Basel therefore starts with female runners.

 Medical / Emergency